Reverse Proxy

 Traefik requirement

-Self-hosted deployments must use Traefik as the reverse proxy in front of the NetBird management server.
+Self-hosted deployments must use Traefik as the external reverse proxy in front of the NetBird management server.
 Traefik is required because it supports TLS passthrough, which allows the NetBird proxy to handle TLS termination directly.
 Other reverse proxies that do not support TLS passthrough are not compatible with this feature.

 Prerequisites